nguyenatan/learn-c/README.md

 # learn-c
-This repository for learning C
+This repository for learning C/C++